WHY SOAR?

 INVITING SOAR INTO YOUR SCHOOL, ORGANIZATION, AND COMMUNITY

-SOAR is a way you can introduce young people to ways they can make a difference in their local community and the wider world.
+SOAR introduces young people to ways they can make a difference in their local community and the wider world.

 Take advantage by:

-1) Invite Ron Hirschi as a guest author in your school or speaker for your organization.
+1) Invite a SOAR learning kit or bring Ron Hirschi to your school as a guest author or speaker for your organization.
 Ron has many years experience as an author and as a biologist.
-SOAR adds another dimension to his list of hands on projects he shares in writing, art, and ecology workshops in schools around the world.
+SOAR adds another dimension to his list of hands on projects he shares in writing, art, and ecology workshops.

 Many schools invite Ron for his work as author of more than 50 nonfiction books, including many with ocean themes.
 Others bring him to school as a scientist or artist, but the best fit is always when schools use Ron to help them integrate curriculum.

-Tom Bates, Principal at Tremont Elementary in Ohio recently said in an interview following Ron's visit, "What stood out to me was how Ron was able to gear his activities and discussion and information to it was meaningful to the students, whether they were in kindergarten or fifth grade."
+Tom Bates, Principal at Tremont Elementary in Ohio recently said in an interview following Ron's visit, "What stood out to me was how Ron was able to gear his activities and discussion and information so it was meaningful to the students, whether they were in kindergarten or fifth grade."

 Be in touch at whalemail@waypoint.com for visit information.